Untitled Header Image Untitled Header Image

 Embark on a thrilling journey through the captivating realms of Japanese, Norse, and Native American lore.
 In this class, we'll unravel the mysteries behind ancient myths and legends, exploring their significance and enduring relevance in today's world.
 From Asgard's majestic gods to the Pacific Northwest's mystical spirits, every tale holds a treasure trove of wisdom and wonder waiting to be discovered.

 But wait, there's more!
-Get ready for hands-on projects that will bring these mythical worlds to life.
+Get ready for hands-on art projects with each lesson that will bring these mythical worlds to life.

 *This class will inevitably intersect with diverse religious practices exercised by ancient societies around the globe.